Consensys/doctools.template-site/katacoda-preview-doc/step2.md

-Now you have ot pull the ConsenSys Doctools Docker image.
+Now you have ot pull the latest ConsenSys Doctools Docker image.

 ## Task